djeada/Statistics-Notes/notes/correlation_and_regression/simple_linear_regression.md

 s = \sqrt{\frac{\text{SSE}}{n - 2}}
 $$

-The test statistic follows a $t $-distribution with $n - 2 $ degrees of freedom.
+The test statistic follows a T-distribution with $n - 2$ degrees of freedom.

 If the absolute value of $t$ is large (or equivalently, the $p$-value is small), we reject $H\_0$ and conclude that the slope is statistically different from zero—i.e., $x$ provides meaningful information about $y$.
 In practice, analysts often complement the $t$-test with a confidence interval for $\beta\_1$ to see a plausible range of slopes.